⚡ Quick Facts: 7 must-see attractions | $33 weekly MetroCard saves 40% | Broadway shows from $10 lotteries | Hotel prices up 30% vs 2024

 First-timer testimonial: "I was terrified NYC would be overwhelming, but following this guide made it the best vacation of my life.
 The subway tips alone saved us hours!" - Jennifer K., visited October 2024

-π When to Visit NYC (+ Peak Pricing Alerts)
+📅 Best Time to Visit NYC for First-Timers (+ Peak Pricing Alerts)

 USD amounts are approximate for comparison.